lacework/csp-integrations/gcp-cfg-cli/Readme.md

 - cloudresourcemanager.googleapis.com
 ### Script Output
 The cli creates a Service Account with email  lacework-cfg-sa@<projectid>.iam.gserviceaccount.com in the specified project.
 It does not create a new service account key for an existing service account.
+It also writes the credentials to a file.
 # Project
 The script creates a service account in the specified project and grants permissions to the service account at the project level.
 ### Requirements of the User Service Account